- Developers

 When learning to write for the web, I discovered that readers don’t behave the way you expect.
 They skim the page for images, headings, and keywords.
 The vast majority won’t read the whole page, and 55% will leave within 15 seconds.

-Percentage of visitors that leave in under 15 seconds
+Percentage of visitors that leave after less than 15 seconds

 Having visualizations in your content will help readers comprehend your message.
 Most of us aren’t good at understanding lists of number and percentages.